hilton/hilton.github.com/blog/_posts/2025-07-29-openproject-review.md

 ## Conclusion

-Having suffered too many single-page apps, I appreciate having URL-addressable work packages, with a URL path like `/projects/bookshelf/work_packages/42/activity`, plus a corresponding short link `/wp/42`.
+OpenProject works, but deserves a less messy user-interface design, and smoother user experience.
-I’d like to see a less messy user-interface design, though, and smoother user experience.
+However, URL-addressable pages place it ahead of many products, with URL paths like `/projects/bookshelf/work_packages/42/activity`, and short links like `/wp/42`.

-OpenProject would certainly suit a large organisation that manages many projects, but would have to carefully plan how much project configuration variation to support.
+OpenProject would suit a large organisation with many projects, but would have to carefully plan how much project configuration variation to support.
-Meanwhile, for my simplified product management use case, OpenProject would work, but I’d prefer to have a simpler tool.
+Meanwhile, for simplified product management, OpenProject would work, but I’d prefer a simpler tool.